 Whether or not you hire an attorney, do your best to figure out why USCIS denied the case in the first place, and how you can overcome its concerns with documents or testimony.

-The most powerful documents are those that come from independent sources; for example, from a marriage counselor who has been working with you and can supply an affidavit explaining that you've had some issues, but tried to work them out as any couple would; or a doctor who has treated you for fertility issues; or from banks, insurance companies, and so on, showing your shared assets.
+The most powerful documents to prove the bona fides of your marriage are those that come from independent sources; for example, from a marriage counselor who has been working with you and can supply an affidavit explaining that you've had some issues, but tried to work them out as any couple would; or a doctor who has treated you for fertility issues; or from banks, insurance companies, and so on, showing your shared assets.

-Most immigration court proceedings involve, at a minimum, a master calendar (scheduling) hearing and a merits hearing, where you actually present your case.
+Most immigration court proceedings involve, at a minimum, a master calendar (scheduling) hearing and an individual, merits hearing, where you actually present your case.
 Sometimes the merits hearing lasts for more than one session.